-8/10 cocked hat navigation running fix method position fixing methods radar fix methods of obtaining a fix position
+Cocked hat navigation and running fix methods are position fixing methods along with position radar fix methods of obtaining a fix position along with transit bearings

 When plotting the estimated position or EP on a passage, errors do occur, making the position doubtful.
 To corroborate a position, periodically the navigator fixes the position of the yacht relative to known landmarks or features.
-When close to a charted sea mark or landmark the position is determined by eye, where in other circumstances fixes are obtained with a hand bearing compass or a depth sounder.
+There are two position fixing methods.
+When close to a charted sea mark or landmark the position is determined by eye, where in other circumstances position fixing at sea is obtained with a hand bearing compass or a depth sounder.

 If alongside a charted mark the navigator can confidently plot a fix on the chart but at other times, obtaining a fix is done by producing a minimum of two position lines.
 This is done by measuring either the bearing or the distance of a known object then plotting the line on the chart.
 Measuring the bearing of an object produces a straight line, while measuring the distance of an object produces a curved one.

 Several ways to obtain position lines when navigating include using a hand bearing compass, identifying a transit bearing , watching a light just clearing the horizon, using the depth sounder or using a GPS or radar set.